-Litigation provisions for abusive clauses in loan contracts
+Litigation provisions for allegedly abusive clauses in loan contracts

-We focused on the provision for abusive clauses recorded in "Provisions for other risks and charges" line in Note 34 as the measurement of the provision involves making significant judgement and estimates by the management of the Bank.
+We focused on the provision for allegedly abusive clauses recorded in "Provisions for other risks and charges" line in Note 34 as the measurement of the provision involves making significant judgement and estimates by management of the Bank.

-The management developed a methodology to estimate the required provision for abusive clauses.
-The methodology that involves making assumptions about the number of future legal cases to be brought against the Bank and the outcome of current and possible future cases.
-These assumptions are inherently difficult to estimate, and the estimation uncertainty was heightened in 2016 by the publicity that existed around the proposed law to enforce banks to convert Swiss Franc denominated loans into local currency (Proposed Swiss Franc Law).
+Management developed a methodology to estimate the required provision for allegedly abusive clauses.
+The methodology involves making assumptions about the number of future legal cases to be brought against the Bank and the financial outcome of current and possible future cases.
+The Bank reassessed the level of provision during 2017, based on potential mitigating factors and released part of the provisions previously recorded.

-See also Note 5 - Accounting estimates and significant judgments, page 88, to the financial statements.
+See also Note 5 - Accounting estimates and significant judgments, page 93 of the financial statements.